Deals with a Dragon

 “Look at me, and listen!” called a small voice.
 Petra strode directly up to the dragon, being sure to show her dragon features.
 She and the dragon spoke in what Petra later told me is Draconic.
 She was very nervous, but stood her ground.

 Before long, the dragon spoke in Common again to us all.
 He said that he would spare our lives if we served.
 Whatever Petra had said to the dragon had worked.
 Hebo tried to respond, but the dragon just roared.
-It told us that a certain magical item could be obtained in the cave we had discovered earlier in the day, and that we should bring it to the him atop the highest mountain on the island.
+Renshato (as was its name) told us that a certain magical item could be obtained in the cave we had discovered earlier in the day, and that we should bring it to the him atop the highest mountain on the island.
 Ezio tried to ask what the item was that we should seek, but the dragon only quipped that we would know it when we found it.
 Luna asked why the dragon could not get the item itself.
 The dragon only chuckled and said that it had eaten too many dwarves - looking at Oromis as it said this - and that it was now too large to enter the cave.